The Skanda Vale temple also known as the "The Community of the Many Names of God" has temples dedicated to Murugan, Ranganatha and Maha Shakti.

 - The Sri Ranganatha Temple is open 24 hours a day for prayer and contemplation.
 However the daily pooja at this temple is held at 9:30 in the morning only.

-- The Maha Shakti Temple is open for pooja daily at 6:30am and 6:00pm however the temple is closed at all other times of the day.
+- The Maha Shakti Temple is open for pooja daily at 6:30am and 6:00pm.
+The temple is closed at all other times of the day.

-- The Murugan Temple is open for pooja daily at 5:00am, 1:30pm and 9:00pm.
-At all other times of the day it will be closed.
+- The Murugan Temple is open for pooja daily at 5:00am, 1:30pm and 9:00pm and at all other times of the day it is closed.